 The tax benefits that are available to us require us to continue meeting various conditions and may be terminated or reduced in the future, which could increase our costs and taxes.
 InspireMD Ltd. has been granted a "Beneficiary Enterprise" status by the Investment Center in the Israeli Ministry of Industry Trade and Labor which made us eligible for tax benefits under the Israeli Law for the Encouragement of Capital Investments, 1959.
+The main benefit is a two-year exemption and five years of a reduced tax rate of 25% from tax on income derived from beneficiary activities in facilities located in Israel.
 In order to remain eligible for the tax benefits of a "Beneficiary Enterprise", we must continue to meet certain conditions stipulated in the Israeli Law for the Encouragement of Capital Investments, 1959 and its regulations, as amended, which may include, among other things, making specified investments in fixed assets and equipment, financing a percentage of those investments with our capital contributions, filing certain reports with the Investment Center, complying with provisions regarding intellectual property and the criteria set forth in the specific certificate of approval issued by the Investment Center or the Israel Tax Authority.
 If we do not meet these requirements, the tax benefits could be cancelled and we could be required to refund any tax benefits that we received in the past.
 Further, in the future, these tax benefits may be reduced or discontinued.
 If these tax benefits are cancelled, our Israeli taxable income would be subject to regular Israeli corporate tax rates.
-The standard corporate tax rate for Israeli companies in 2011 was 24% of their taxable income, was increased to 25% for 2012 and 2013 and will be increased to 26.5% in 2014.
+The standard corporate tax rate for Israeli companies is 26.5% of taxable income.
 In the future, we may not be eligible to receive additional tax benefits under the Israeli Law for the Encouragement of Capital Investments, 1959.
 The termination or reduction of these tax benefits would increase our tax liability, which would reduce our profits.